Talking to Your Doctor About Prostate Cancer

 - What is the stage of my cancer?

 What does that mean?

 - Has my cancer spread beyond the prostate?

 - What treatment will work best for me?
 Why?

 - What should I do to be ready?

 - Will the treatment work?

 - What risks and side effects should I expect?

-- Will the treatment affect my normal activities?
+- Will the treatment hinder my activities?

 dietary or herbal supplements